aces/Loris/modules/genomic_browser/README.md

 ## Configurations

 - For the methylation tab to work, the `genomic_cpg_annotation` table should be filled with data from the Illumina HumanMethylation450k probe annotations file.
 This file can be found at ftp://webdata2:webdata2@ussd-ftp.illumina.com/downloads/ProductFiles/HumanMethylation450/HumanMethylation450_15017482_v1-2.csv.
-The script `modules/genomic_browser/tools/HumanMethylation450k_annotations_to_sql.py` to transfer the csv file from Illumina's FTP to into a mysql transaction file.
+Use the script `modules/genomic_browser/tools/HumanMethylation450k_annotations_to_sql.py` to transfer the csv file from Illumina's FTP to a mysql transaction file.
 (The process of loading the SQL file can take 5 to 10 minutes)
 - The `GenomicDataPath` configuration specifies where files are uploaded.
 - Large files may require changing php configuration values.
 These configurations are the same as the media module.
 See [media module README](../media/README.md) for details.